An Efficient Representation for Filtrations of Simplicial Complexes: Conclusion

 In this paper, we introduce a new data structure called the Critical Simplex Diagram (CSD) to represent filtrations of simplicial complexes.
 In this data structure, we store only those simplices which are critical with respect to the filtration value, i.e., we store a simplex if and only if all its cofaces are of a (strictly) higher filtration value than the filtration value of the simplex itself.
 We then show how to efficiently perform basic operations on simplicial complexes by only storing these (critical) simplices.
 This is summarized in Table~\ref{tab:OperationsonMSD}.
 Finally, we showed how to (quickly) construct the CSD representation of flag complexes and relaxed Delaunay complexes.

-As a future direction of research, we would like to obtain better bounds on $\Psi$ and $\Gamma_i$ for specific complexes such as the Rips complex or the relaxed Delaunay complex by assuming some notion of geometric regularity.
+{As a future direction of research, we would like to develop algorithms for computing persistent homology of a filtration using the CSD representation.} This is a very important question, as computing persistence is at the heart of topological data analysis.
+On the other hand, it is open to obtain better bounds on $\Psi$ and $\Gamma_i$ for specific complexes such as the Rips complex or the relaxed Delaunay complex by assuming some notion of geometric regularity.
 Also, it would be interesting to obtain lower bounds on the various query times (such as membership, insertion/removal), by assuming an optimal storage of $\mathcal{O}(\kappa d\log n)$ ($\kappa=|M|$ is the number of critical simplices).
 From the standpoint of practice, we would like to find fast construction algorithms under the CSD representation for other simplicial complexes of interest such as the alpha complex and the relaxed witness complex.
 Finally, we would like to implement this data structure and check its performance versus the Simplex Tree in practice.